nicdelillo/nicdelillo/README.md

 # 👋 Ciao!
 I'm Nic
 - 🧰 I am currently working as a full remote data engineer, based in Italy
-- 🚀 I have been a gravitational wave astronomer serving for LIGO Collaboration working neutron stars and black holes
+- 🚀 I have been a gravitational wave astronomer serving for LIGO Collaboration an working neutron stars and black holes
 - 🌱 Learning learning Spark, Machine Learning and AI
 - 🛠️ Building [quantoprendo.io](https://quantoprendo.io), a salary tax calculator and personal finance community for italian workers
 - 🧠 I am a forever curious, mountain lover, I am happy to chat about natural sciences, psychology, nutrion, biomechanic and sport science, personal finance